Low Back Pain

 Back Pain is extremely common with most people experiencing back pain at some point in their life.

 Backache is often linked to a sedentary lifestyle explained by the increasing population commuting to work then sitting at a desk all day.
-On the other hand it may also be caused by overly strenuous work such as gardening, bending, twisting and heavy lifting.
+On the other hand, it may also be caused by overly strenuous work that involves frequent bending, twisting and heavy lifting.

 When does pain occur

-Back ache occurs when there are restrictions within the spine affecting the nerve supply.
-Pain can also be cause by straining the muscles or putting stress on the disc between the vertebrae which act as shock absorbers for the spine.
+Backache occurs when there are restrictions within the lower spine affecting the nerve supply to the back muscles and joints.
+Pain can also be caused by straining the muscles or putting stress on the disc between the vertebrae which act as shock absorbers for the spine.

-The lower back is more commonly affected with an incidence of up to 80% of all Australians experiencing low back pain.
-This is due to the fact that the lower back supports the weight of the upper body and it twists and bends more than any other area.
+The lower back is more commonly affected with an incidence of up to 80% of all Australians experiencing low back pain at some point in their life.
+Not surprising when the lower back supports the weight of the upper body & head as well as twisting and bending more than any other area of the body.

-Most back pain can be easily managed by you and your Physiotherapist without the use of drugs or surgery.
-It is important to keep active as sitting for long periods increases the stress on your spine and remaining stationary will not give you the strength in the back and other core muscles that you require.
+Most back pain can be easily managed by your Physiotherapist conservatively.
+Once back pain settles it is important to keep active as sitting for long periods increases stress to the spine and reduces core strength.

-Techniques used to treat back pain include manual therapies (MT) including muscle energy technique (MET), core rehabilitation (CR), transcutaneous (non-needles) electro-acupuncture (TCEA), lymphatic drainage (LD) and soft tissue massage (STM) with a specific home regime of exercises.
+Techniques used to treat back pain include manual therapies (MT), core rehabilitation (CR), transcutaneous (non-needles) electro-acupuncture (TCEA), lymphatic drainage (LD) and soft tissue massage (STM) with a specific home regime of exercises.